dialing-up/brevifolia-hugo-forestry/content/blog-posts/the twitter centrist botnet that wasn't.md

 First, just to verify whether the tool is accurate, I checked [my account](https://botsentinel.com/profile/2843690641) and the [Neoliberal Twitter account](https://botsentinel.com/profile/865004396681207809#) (both of which are decreed human/normal)

-Now to check the accounts in this subculture (the ratings are how confident Bot Sentinel is that the account is a bot rated by percentage)
+Now to check some of the accounts in this subculture (the ratings are how confident Bot Sentinel is that the account is a bot rated by percentage)

 | Account | Bot Rating |
 | --- | --- |